 “Notes For the Aurora Society is a detailed journey of one man’s 1500-mile walk across Finland, which already sounds interesting enough.
 But, the author goes beyond a simple travelogue into the natural world.
 His journey is a unique and universal dive into the people of Finland: their hopes, their waning connection with nature and family, and the bridge between rural and urban.
 The structure is short, journal-like; each segment is small essay of a day or moment and the lessons learned during that part of a long, engaging adventure.”

 “Traversing a small nation isn’t easy: both physically and socially.
-And that’s what always makes good non-profit literature.
-This is a great read form a fine writer, can’t wait to dig into his work.”
+And that’s what always makes good non-fiction literature.
+This is a great read from a fine writer, can’t wait to dig into his work.”